<digression theme=germaneness(sic)>Anyway, the title, whatever it means, has sentimental value for me now, so I'm sticking with it.

 This was a mistake I made when I was writing my first 'Vulgar Latin and Romance Philology' essay (my main source for which was a Que Sais-je? book called Le Latin Vulgaire, the author of which, in response to the question in the series title, should have answered Pas Trop (I think my late lamented supervisor Joe Cremona made this quip, but it may be all my own work – in which case I'm on my own against Joseph Herman , author of Le latin vulgaire).
 Vulgar Latin was not a stage.
 It is reconstructed from sources contemporary with the writers of the oldest Classical Latin texts.
 Inscriptions and graffiti from Pompeii are a major source.
 For example, a ring was found there, as reported here.
 "Dominus suae1 ancillae" was the inscription, reported the Daily Telegraph.
 Well here's the ring (or one very like it):

-15† cm spiral ring, for one little I, or that this one-stroke character was too complex for an otherwise impeccable craftsman!
+Not 'Dominus', domnus.
+And no-one could presumably suggest that there was not room, in a 10-15† cm spiral ring, for one little I, or that this one-stroke character was too complex for an otherwise impeccable craftsman!
 No, people were dropping the unstressed I in speech; and this accounts for words like the Italian Donna and Spanish Doña when the Latin was Domina .
-I changed the sex of the lordly person, because in the masculine the attrition of an unstressed vowel has gone one step further – Don [which dropped its unstressed vowel].
+(I changed the sex of the lordly person, because in the masculine the attrition of an unstressed vowel has gone one step further in Spanish – Don [which dropped its unstressed vowel].)